Cans

 All metal food and beverage cans such as pop, beer, soup, vegetable, and tuna can be recycled in all community recycling programs.
-Metal tins for items such tea, coffee, cookies and biscuits are also included.
-Cans should be empty, clean and dry before being recycled.
+Small metal tins for items such as tea, coffee, cookies, and biscuits are also included.
+Cans should be empty, clean, and dry before being recycled.

 Aluminum beverage cans may be turned in for cash at a local scrap yard.
 Some area fire stations collect cans to benefit the Aluminum Cans for Burned Children of Northeast Ohio program; check with your community for details.
 You can also use this website's location services or the ‘Select a City’ drop-down in the dark green bar at the top of every page.

-Do not include scrap metal, car parts, wire and cord, or other metal objects in your curbside recycling.
-These metal objects are dangerous for the workers and the sorting machinery at the Materials Recovery Facility (MRF or recycling plant).
-Take the items to a local scrap yard.
+Do not include scrap metal in your curbside recycling including extra large cookie and popcorn tins, car parts, appliances, wire and cord, or other metal objects.
+These items are dangerous for the workers and the sorting machinery at the materials recovery facility (MRF or recycling plant).
+Take items to a local scrap yard or a community scrap metal drop-off for residents.

 Cat Food Cans

 In general, lined pet food cans should not be placed in curbside recycling.
-They are an item that tends to fit into an acceptable/non-acceptable category at a MRF and may or may not be captured depending on the facility.
-Our staff recently learned this information and is working to confirm.
-And, unfortunately, loose lids from cat food cans are too small to make it through the sorting equipment.
-In the meantime, to make sure they are captured for recycling, we recommend that clean cat food cans be taken to a scrap metal yard to be recycled.
+Pet food cans may not be sorted properly at a materials recovery facility (MRF).
+Additionally, loose lids from cat food cans are too small to make it through the sorting equipment.
+To ensure the items are recycled, take clean cat food cans to a scrap metal yard.
+You may receive a small rebate.
 A list of options is below.

 Businesses can recycle metal food and beverage cans through a local company.
 For business locations, see the list of options below.